FraunhoferIVI/SSP/README.md

 ### Downloading RuralScapes

 RuralScapes can be downloaded at https://sites.google.com/site/aerialimageunderstanding/semantics-through-time-semi-supervised-segmentation-of-aerial-videos#h.q8g692kxr62m.

+**NOTE**: Currently we are facing some corrupted zip file issue with the Ruralscapes dataset

 ### Preparing datasets